MAPPS Strategic Plan – 2014

 - Explore developing a continuing education program for members who are licensed professionals that would be accepted by all states for the members’ required continuing education units (CEUs) to maintain their professional license.

-Objective B: Implement partnerships with universities on post secondary and continuing education and on defining the respective roles of universities and private firms.
+Implement partnerships with universities on post secondary and continuing education and on defining the respective roles of universities and private firms.

 - Implement internship programs for college students in MAPPS member firms and recognize firms that do so.